 The Global Positioning System Tether is designed to track the location and movements of clients.
-The device will alert Probation if an individual leaves a specified location or enters a specific location.
+The device will alert the Probation Department if an individual leaves a specified location or enters a specific location.
 The device will also give real-time data on the location of the individual wearing the unit.

-Cultural Resource Advisors
+Cultural Resource Advisors ("CRA")